-B. Coed Program players must adhere to categories of play as indicated in Sec.
+- B. Coed Program players must adhere to categories of play as indicated in Sec.
 7 of "Sanctioned Tournament Guidelines and Operating Rules".
-Masters Coed players must adhere to age requirements as indicated in Rule 14 of the rule book.

-C. Masters/Senior Program players must adhere to age requirements as indicated in Rule 14 of the

-D. PLAYERS MAY BE REQUESTED TO PROVIDE PROOF OF IDENTITY.
+Masters Coed players must adhere to age requirements as indicated in Rule 14 of the rule book. - C. Masters/Senior Program players must adhere to age requirements as indicated in Rule 14 of the rule book. - D. PLAYERS MAY BE REQUESTED TO PROVIDE PROOF OF IDENTITY.
 SUFFICIENT PROOF OF IDENTITY MAY BE TWO PIECES OF IDENTIFICATION (ONE OF WHICH SHOULD HAVE A PHOTOGRAPH ATTACHED) BOTH BEARING PLAYER SIGNATURE FOR COMPARISON PURPOSES.
 THESE TWO PIECES OF IDENTIFICATION SHOULD BE RECENT WITH THE PLAYER'S CURRENT NAME AS USED ON LEGAL DOCUMENTATION.

-THE TOURNAMENT COMMITTEE MAY, AT ITS DISCRETION, ACCEPT VISUAL VERIFICATION OF IDENTITY FROM SLO-PITCH NATIONAL RECOGNIZED PERSONNEL AS PROOF OF IDENTITY IN EXCEPTIONAL CIRCUMSTANCES ONLY AND WHERE THE PLAYER IS UNABLE TO PRODUCE TWO PIECES OF IDENTIFICATION AS DEFINED ABOVE WITH

-REASON ACCEPTABLE TO TOURNAMENT COMMITTEE.
+NOTE: THE TOURNAMENT COMMITTEE MAY, AT ITS DISCRETION, ACCEPT VISUAL VERIFICATION OF IDENTITY FROM SLO-PITCH NATIONAL RECOGNIZED PERSONNEL AS PROOF OF IDENTITY IN EXCEPTIONAL CIRCUMSTANCES ONLY AND WHERE THE PLAYER IS UNABLE TO PRODUCE TWO PIECES OF IDENTIFICATION AS DEFINED ABOVE WITH REASON ACCEPTABLE TO TOURNAMENT COMMITTEE.

-E. Industrial program players must be full time employees of the company represented by the team and have been employed full time for at least 60 continuous days prior to the tournament date.
-NOTE: National office will consider request for "full-time/part-time" employees if a letter of request is received 45 days prior to tournament start date.

-F. Players must be full-time residents of Canada minimum one year prior to tournament start date.

-G. Players must be full-time residents of the region in which a team affiliates.

-EXCEPTIONS: Players who register with a team through a league which allows players from another region to participate in that league's activities due to league work/ residency rules, may be allowed to compete in Slo-Pitch National events with that league-registered team only.
-Players who qualify in a province, but move to another province, may compete with the team they originally qualified with.

-H. Players must be listed on the Slo-Pitch National approved roster for that team.

-SOME REGIONS MAY HAVE A PLAYER RESIDENCY RESTRICTION.
-CHECK WITH YOUR REGIONAL

-DIRECTOR OR DISTRICT COORDINATOR BEFORE REGISTERING A TEAM.
+- E. Industrial program players must be full time employees of the company represented by the team and have been employed full time for at least 60 continuous days prior to the tournament date. - NOTE: National office will consider request for "full-time/part-time" employees if a letter of request is received 45 days prior to tournament start date. - F. Players must be full-time residents of Canada minimum one year prior to tournament start date.G.
+Players must be full-time residents of the region in which a team affiliates. - EXCEPTIONS: Players who register with a team through a league which allows players from another region to participate in that league's activities due to league work/ residency rules, may be allowed to compete in Slo-Pitch National events with that league-registered team only.
+Players who qualify in a province, but move to another province, may compete with the team they originally qualified with. - H. Players must be listed on the Slo-Pitch National approved roster for that team. - I. SOME REGIONS MAY HAVE A PLAYER RESIDENCY RESTRICTION.
+CHECK WITH YOUR REGIONAL DIRECTOR OR DISTRICT COORDINATOR BEFORE REGISTERING A TEAM. - J. MINIMUM AGE: A player must be 18 years of age to participate. - EXCEPTIONS: The Regional Director will consider any request for under age players.

-J. PREGNANCY RULE: If it is evident and/or confirmed by an official that a player is pregnant, then for reasons of safety and for possible detrimental effect that such participation may have on other player's performance, then SPN will not knowingly allow a pregnant player to play.

-EFFECT: The player will be requested to remove herself from the game and if she refuses, the umpire will eject her.

-K. MINIMUM AGE: A player must be 18 years of age to participate.

-EXCEPTIONS: The Regional Director will consider any request for under age players.
 For safety reasons, no exceptions will be considered for players under 16 years of age.

-NATIONAL CHAMPIONSHIPS
+Sec.
+3 NATIONAL CHAMPIONSHIPS